 The KAPP call is one of the flagship activities of the Union Civil Protection Knowledge Network (UCPKN).
-The Network was initiated to strengthen the connection between all relevant initiatives and stakeholders in the UCPM.
+The Network was initiated to strengthen the connection between all relevant initiatives and stakeholders in the UCPM8.
 It brings together organisations and experts from civil protection and DRM by creating a space in which innovation for more efficient and effective civil protection systems is fostered.
 The Knowledge Network also ensures that relevant knowledge becomes accessible to all stakeholders.
 With its online platform, it also contributes to an increased degree of sustainability for projects by providing a central source of information on UCPM projects and a knowledge hub that exists independently of project cycles.

 The UCPM legislation also calls for the establishment and development of Union disaster resilience goals in the area of civil protection.
-These goals are meant to guide actions that can be taken in the framework of the UCPM and by civil protection authorities in the Member States with a view to strengthen prevention, preparedness and response.
-A recommendation setting out Union disaster resilience goals in the area of civil protection was adopted by the European Commission in February 2023.
-The Recommendation identifies a number of areas where further efforts are needed, including improving risk assessment, anticipation and DRM planning; increasing risk
+These goals are meant to guide actions that can be taken by the UCPM and by civil protection authorities in the Member States with a view to strengthen prevention, preparedness and response.
+A